kreijack/bombrowser/tests/TESTS.md

 - press the right mouse button on the first entry
 - select the "Where used" command.

-Expected results: The "BOMBrowser" error dialog is showed; this dialog says "The item is not in an assembly".
+Expected results: The "BOMBrowser - Where used" window is showed.
+Only one code (100037) is showed.

 Passed: [X]